idelchi/wslint/README.md

 - **stutters**: Remove stuttering words (e.g., `the the` -> `the`).
   Current issues: Will not respect case, puncuation, as it will always select the second occurence when fixing.
+  If exceptions are desired, they must be placed in a file config/stutters relative to the current working directory.